After ATM heist, India's IT sector again in unwelcome spotlight

 Two previous cases of hacking into processors of pre-paid debit cards occurred at RBS WorldPay and Fidelity National Information Services Inc, both in the United States.
 The amounts involved however were less than the losses suffered by the Middle East banks.

-The U.S. Federal Bureau of Investigation has said many cases of cyber-crime involving credit cards and bank fraud never get publicized.
+The U.S. Federal Bureau of Investigation has said many cases of cyber-crime involving credit cards and bank fraud never get publicised.

 "The notion that this will affect outsourcing to India is wrong.
 There is no relation.
 There have been bigger frauds at BPOs in the United States," Ravi Sundaram, ElectraCard's head of strategy and corporate services, told Reuters on Monday.